kimotpe19/SaySomething/README.md

-# SaySomething
+# SaySomething 💬
-A basic program which displays whatever inputted text into a callout.
+SaySomething is a simple cowsay-inspired program that generates given text in a speech bubble.

+## Prerequisites
+- Git (optional)

+- Something that can run JVM
+  - ...along with that obviously JVM

+- Some sort of terminal (or another environment like BlueJ)